flandreas/antares-source/README.md

 ### Assets (Installers and examples)

 * Create a new release in the github project, e.g. "Release 0.3.0"
-* Upload the two installers as attachments to the release
+* Upload the three installers as attachments to the release
 * Upload the example projects (zip) as attachments to the release
     * Make sure that download buttons in example pages reference the correctly versioned URL
 * Save as "draft"